Floriston, California: Climate

 Floriston has a dry-summer continental climate (Köppen Dsb) with a moderate amount of precipitation, much of it falling as snow in the wintertime.
 Diurnal temperature variation is large, with average highs above freezing year-round, and quite cold nighttime temperatures even in midsummer.
 The community, deep in a canyon on the eastern slope of the Sierra Nevada, experiences a moderate rain shadow effect due to the Sierra crest 20 miles to the west.
 However, this rain shadow is much less pronounced than that of the lower terrain to the east.
 As a result, Floriston is located in a transition zone between the lush forests of the Sierra and the desert valleys to the east.

 Demographics

+Floriston first appeared as a census designated place in the 2010 U.S. census.

-The 2010 United States Census reported that Floriston was home to 73 people.
-The population was spread out among 38 households, including 18 families.
-6 households included children under the age of 18.
-Of the 73 people who lived in Floriston, 67 were white, 4 were Native American, and 2 were of mixed-race origin.
-The community had 9 people under the age of 18, and 8 people aged 65 or older.
-The median age was 49.1 years.
-There were 35 males and 38 females.
+The 2020 United States Census reported that Floriston was home to 80 people.
+The population was spread out among 35 households, including 22 families.
+8 households included children under the age of 18.
+Of the 80 people who lived in Floriston, 66 were white, 2 were from some other race, and 12 were of mixed-race origin.
+The community had 20 people under the age of 18, and 12 people aged 65 or older.
+The median age was 38.6 years.
+There were 58 males and 22 females.